Naming a podcast for the first time can be the most challenging phase of your podcasting career.

 Creative names are often built around a play on words or by rhyming words together.
 You can also use an esoteric term related to your topic or niche.

 An esoteric term is likely to be understood by a group of people that are interested and are passionate about a certain subject.
 When you pick a certain term from your subject matter, it will attract your potential listeners as only they will be able to relate to it.

-For example, if you name your podcast “Platform 9 ¾,” Harry Potter fans will instantly know that your podcast is on the Harry Potter lore.
+For example, if you name your podcast “Platform 9 ¾,” Harry Potter fans will instantly know that your podcast topic is on the Harry Potter lore.

 Creative names are a good option if you want to target a very specific niche or an audience.
-But if you want to target a broader audience you will have to make your name a little more descriptive.
+But if you want to target a broader audience, you will have to make your name a little more descriptive.

 People often think that descriptive names are boring because it spells out exactly what you are going to be talking about in your podcast.
 Like for example, “Nutritious recipes for babies,” doesn’t sound interesting.

 But there are two main advantages to having a descriptive podcast name.
-The first advantage is that it makes your podcast easier to find on podcast directories and search engines.
-Descriptive names make it easier because you are using the exact keywords your listeners are searching for in your podcast name.
+The first advantage is that it makes your podcast show easier to find on podcast directories and search engines.
+Descriptive names make it easier because you are using relevant keywords your listeners are searching for in your podcast name.
 And the other advantage is that you become more identifiable to your target audience because your name describes the topic you will be talking on.